 Although generally associated to dense suspensions, bridging can also occurs for diluted suspensions at a small constriction.
-Indeed, arch formation has also been evidenced at $\phi \leq \phi{\rm m}/$ 10.65 The bridging results from the simultaneous arrival of particles that plug a cross section of the channel, typically at the inlet or at a constriction as shown by the example in Fig. 5.
-The probability of arch formation increases with the particle concentration, with the flow rate and with the ratio of the particle to the channel size D/W. The complex bridging mechanism for diluted suspensions of microparticles is yet to be fully characterized.
+Indeed, arch formation has also been evidenced at low solid for volume fraction $\phi \leq \phi_m/10$.65 The bridging results from the simultaneous arrival of particles that plug a cross section of the channel, typically at the inlet or at a constriction as shown by the example in Fig. 5.
+The probability of arch formation increases with the particle concentration, with the flow rate and with the ratio of the particle to the channel size D/W.^{73,85} The complex bridging mechanism for diluted suspensions of microparticles is yet to be fully characterized.
 Several types of particle assemblies can constitute a stable arch, capable of interrupting the transport of particles (Fig. 5).
 Each of these assemblies is composed of a given number of particles arranged through the cross section.
 To determine the probability of formation of each assembly, it is necessary to account for both the initial position of the particles and the hydrodynamic forces as they determine the particle trajectories toward the constriction.
-If the particles approach the channel simultaneously, near contact, interactions involving the lubrication flow and interparticle forces determine whether an arch forms.
-In first approximation, it is convenient to consider an axisymmetric channel.
-The monodisperse suspension of particles of diameter D has a solid volume fraction $\phi$ .
+If the particles approach the channel simultaneously, near contact, interactions involving the lubrication flow and interparticle forces determine whether an arch forms.^{73,86} In first approximation, it is convenient to consider an axisymmetric channel.
+The suspension of particles of diameter Dhas a solid volume fraction φ .
 The suspension enters a constriction through a circular opening of area A, smaller than the cross section of the channel.
-Assuming that the particles are advected at the speed of the fluid, a clog forms when the number of particles arriving simultaneously at the opening is larger that a critical number, noted $n{\rm max}$ , defined empirically as:
+Assuming that the particles are advected at the speed of the fluid, a clog forms when the number of particles arriving simultaneously at the opening is larger that a critical number, noted n{max} , defined empirically as:87 where $V_p = \pi D^3/6$ is the volume of a particle.
+The clogging time, which is the time interval between two arches form is predicted to be between a lower and an upper boundary:

-$$n{\rm max} \propto \frac{AD}{2V{\rm p}} \tag{7}$$
+$$n{max} \propto \frac{AD}{2V_p}$$ (7)